Miami Beach enacts spring break curfew after 2 fatal shootings

 Gelber added that city officials would meet on Monday to discuss the possible curfew for next weekend, noting that the "manager's emergency powers are limited to only 72 hours."

-The latest shooting happened about 3:30 a.m.
+The latest shooting, which police said was caught on surveillance video, appened about 3:30 a.m.
 Sunday on Ocean Drive in South Beach, according to Miami Beach police.

+The suspect, identified as Dontavious Polk, fled on foot and dropped a gun while being chased by a police officer, according to the arrest report.
+Police recovered that gun, which they claim had been stolen, and arrested the suspect after officers tackled him a few blocks away, the report said.

-A suspect was arrested after a foot chase a firearm that police said belonged to the suspect was recovered, police said on Twitter.
-Police said they also recovered a second firearm from the victim.
+Police said on Twitter they also recovered a second firearm from the victim.

+After he was arrested, the suspect was taken to Ryder Trauma Center for what police described as a "pre-existing gunshot wound."
+He was later discharged and taken to Turner Gilford Knight Correctional Center, police records showed.

+Polk is facing a first degree murder charge, according to police records, although no charges had been officially filed as of Sunday night.

 "MBPD has confirmed that this was a targeted and isolated incident," police tweeted.
 "The identities of all parties cannot be released while the investigation is ongoing."